Circiter/beta-reducer-in-sed/README.md

 stabilization).
 See, for example, the shell-script `full-reduction.sh` and try something like `echo "(\w\x x w) y" | ./full-reduction.sh -`.

-N.B., this work focuses on the pure untyped lambda calculus with the "call by need" reduction strategy.
+N.B., this work focuses on the pure untyped lambda calculus with the "call by name" reduction strategy (in fact, the script uses a more straightforward strategy -- namely "call by macro expansion" in which we perform direct textual substitution).

 The call by name reduction chooses the leftmost, outermost redex, but never reduces inside abstractions.

 E.g., `id(id(\z id z)) -> id (\z id z) -> \z id z`, where `id = \x x`.

-In "normal evaluation" the expressions are always passed as parameters without any attempt to reduce them; the reduction takes place later, as needed.
+In "call by name" the expressions are always passed as parameters without any attempt to reduce them; the reduction takes place later, if neccessary.

-In "lazy evaluation" we need to track repetitions of a parameter; when we reduce one we track all others.
-This allows each parameter to be computed once at maximum (or even never at all).
+In "lazy evaluation" (a variant of "call by need" strategy), we need to track repetitions of a parameter (enveloping it in a so called "thunk"); when we reduce one we track all others.
+This allows each parameter to be computed only once at maximum (or even never at all).
 The lazy evaluation arrives at its conclusion with the fewest reductions.
-So, it would be nice to implement the lazy evaluation but currently this script uses the "call by name" stratedy as more simple one to implement.
+So, it would be nice to implement the lazy evaluation but currently this script uses the "call by name" stratedy as more simple one to implement (for how to store a thunks across the script invocations?).

 Additionally, the script supports a de Bruijn indices (one-based unary numbers in an optional angle brackets after an identifier).
 In de Bruijn notation, a variable occurence is represented by the number of lambdas between this occurrence and the lambda binding the variable.
 E.g., `\x.x (\y.y x)` is written in de Bruijn's notation as `\0 (\0 1)`.
 Note, that this script uses one-based indices, i.e., the last example must can be translated into the input language of this interpreter as `\ <1> (\ <1> <11>))`.
+In this sed-script the de Bruijn notation is vital because of its capture-avoiding properties.

 There is no any IO -- a source program itself is the input and its transformed version is the output.